Fig. 33: Ah Zhong (阿忠) wraps the base of the trunk with yellow cloth.

 Fig. 57: Temple helpers position the large incense urn in front of the altar for the Second Nine Emperor God.
 There was another such incense urn for the Jade Emperor, which faced the Nine Emperor God altar.

-Preparation of Dragon Boats
+Preparation of Dragon Ships

 Fig. 58: A temple helper secures the flags on the boat with 3 long yellow raffia strings.
 For some reason the heads of the dragons were covered with a plastic bag until the last day of the festival.